 LEM is a visual tool for designing learning environments such as courses, workshops, and training programs.
 It uses visualization techniques to represent key information about the way learning environments are designed – much like architectural drawings for the construction of buildings.
 LEM also helps designers and instructors correlate specific design elements to learning results, and facilitates more effective communication throughout the design process.

-We use LEM as a foundational tool for our content products and our work with faculty partners.
+We use LEM as a foundational tool for our content products and our work with institutional and faculty partners.
 LEM is pivotal in helping us understand the best ways to infuse learning design directly into our product models, and is invaluable in our efforts to ensure that our content design is optimized for specific learning contexts, including traditional, hybrid, and online courses.
 Among other benefits, LEM provides a visible framework for evaluating the efficacy of content and activities within our product designs.

 The EdBooks Lesson Model